dwSize-PE/PersonDetection/README.md

 ## License

 This project is licensed under the **Educational and Non-Commercial Use License**.
 For more details, please refer to the [LICENSE.TXT](LICENSE.TXT) file.

-If you wish to use this software for commercial purposes, please contact the author at [souzaleonardomelo1@gmail.com](mailto:souzaleonardomelo1@gmail.com) to discuss the commercial licensing terms.